StackVista/stackstate-docs/use/baselining.md

 Once you have added the check function, it may take 5 or more minutes \(dependent on the baseline batch size\) before the check changes health state.
 {% endhint %}

 Alerting on baseline checks works exactly the same as with other health checks.
-See [send alerts with event handlers](/use/alerting.md#send-alerts-with-event-handlers) for details on how to set this up.
+For details on how to set this up, see [send alerts with event handlers](/use/alerting.md#send-alerts-with-event-handlers).

 ## See also